jboss-developer/jboss-eap-quickstarts/README.md

 * [Install and Configure the PostgreSQL Database](#postgresql): The PostgreSQL database is used for the distributed transaction quickstarts.

+* [Configure an XA Datasource Using the H2 Database ](#xadatasource): Some quickstarts require that you configure an XA datasource.

 * [Install and Configure Byteman](#byteman): A tool used to demonstrated crash recovery for distributed transaction quickstarts.